Ed-Fi-Alliance-OSS/Project-Tanager/pages/docs/design/DMS/PRIMARY-DATA-STORAGE/ALTERNATIVES.md

     }
 ```

-#### How insert/update/delete will work
+#### Opt B: How insert/update/delete will work

 All three will be implemented as transactions.
 Partition key usage is omitted for brevity, but is derivable
 from the `document_uuid` or `reference_id` traceable to each action.

-##### Insert
+##### Opt B: Insert

 1. Insert the document in the `Documents` table.
     * Get the sequential id for the next insert
 1. Insert an entry in the `Aliases` table for the document.
     * Get the sequential id for the next insert.
     * If the document is a subclass, insert a second entry with a derived superclass version of the
       `referential_id`.
 (Don't need this sequential id for next insert.)
 1. Insert each document reference on the document in the `References` table.
+   * Notes:
       * Via INSERT with SELECT WHERE on `Aliases.referential_id` to determine `referenced_alias_id`.
-* Notes:
       * A PK constraint violation on `Documents` indicates this should be handled as an update, not an insert.
       * A PK constraint violation on the first insert into `Aliases` means this should be handled as an update.
       * A PK constraint violation on a superclass insert into `Aliases` means there already exists a subclass
         with the same superclass identity.
       * A FK constraint violation on `References` indicates a reference validation failure.

-##### Update (ignoring identity updates)
+##### Opt B: Update (ignoring identity updates)

 1. Find the document in `Documents` by `document_uuid` from request.
 1. Delete the document's current document references in the `References` table.